Closure of Center Hill Recreation Area begins evening of April 7

-The U.S. Army Corps of Engineers Nashville District is closing Center Hill Lake Recreation Area, also known as Ike Park, in Lancaster, Tennessee.
+LANCASTER, Tenn.
+(March 30, 2021) – The U.S. Army Corps of Engineers Nashville District is closing Center Hill Lake Recreation Area, also known as Ike Park.
 The ramp, shelters, and restroom facilities are scheduled to be closed 6 p.m.
 Wednesday, April 7 through April 8, 2021 for a Corps of Engineers hosted event.

-(USACE Photo by Leon Roberts)
+Alternative launching ramps closest to Center Hill Recreation Area includes: Floating Mill Recreation Area, Edgar Evins State Park, Hurricane Bridge Recreation Area, and Center Hill Marina.

+The recreation area will be fully reopened to the public April 9, 2021.
+If inclement weather conditions with lighting are predicted, the ramp will remain open to the public April 7 and 8.

 |Date Taken: